emanuelefrassini/prediction_procedure_duration/README.md

 # Deep Learning Methods for Clinical Workflow Phase-Based Prediction of Procedure Duration
 # Overview
 This repository contains the code and resources for the paper "Deep Learning Methods for Clinical Workflow Phase-Based Prediction of Procedure Duration: A Benchmark Study."
-Our study explores the performance of deep learning models in predicting procedure end times in cardiac catheterization laboratories (cath labs), using clinical phases derived from video analysis as input.
+Our study explores the performance of deep learning models in predicting procedure end times in cardiac catheterization laboratories, using clinical phases derived from video analysis as input.

 Key findings highlight the effectiveness of CNN-based architectures, particularly InceptionTime, which achieves high accuracy with Mean Absolute Error (MAE) below 5 minutes and Symmetric Mean Absolute Percentage Error (SMAPE) under 6%.
 ## Built with